kibook/s1kd-tools/s1kd-brexcheck/README.md

 NAME
 ====

-s1kd-brexcheck - Validate S1000D data modules against BREX data modules
+s1kd-brexcheck - Validate S1000D CSDB objects against BREX data modules

 SYNOPSIS
 ========

-    s1kd-brexcheck [-b <brex>] [-I <path>] [-w <severities>] [-vVqDsxlStupfcLh?] <datamodules>
+    s1kd-brexcheck [-b <brex>] [-I <path>] [-w <severities>] [-vVqDsxlStupfcLh?] [<object>...]

 DESCRIPTION
 ===========

-The *s1kd-brexcheck* tool validates an S1000D data module using the context rules, SNS rules, and/or notation rules of one or multiple BREX (Business Rules EXchange) data modules.
+The *s1kd-brexcheck* tool validates S1000D CSDB objects using the context, SNS, and/or notation rules of one or multiple BREX (Business Rules EXchange) data modules.
 All errors are displayed with the &lt;objectUse&gt; message, the line number, and a representation of the invalid XML tree.

 OPTIONS
 =======

 -b &lt;brex&gt;
-Check the data modules against this BREX.
+Check the CSDB objects against this BREX.
 Multiple BREX data modules can be specified by adding this option multiple times.
-When no BREX data modules are specified, the BREX data module referenced in &lt;brexDmRef&gt; in the data module is attempted to be used instead.
+When no BREX data modules are specified, the BREX data module referenced in &lt;brexDmRef&gt; in the CSDB object is attempted to be used instead.

 -c
 When a context rule defines values for an object (objectValue), check if the value of each object is within the allowed set of values.

 -f
-Output only the filenames of modules with BREX/SNS errors.
+Output only the filenames of CSDB objects with BREX/SNS errors.

 -h -?
 Show the help/usage message.